Game of Familia

 Game of Familia (ゲーム オブ ファミリア-家族戦記-, Gēmu Obu Famiria -Kazoku Senki-) is a Japanese manga series written by Mikoto Yamaguchi and illustrated by D.P.
 It began serialization in Fujimi Shobo's Monthly Dragon Age magazine in May 2018.

+Synopsis

+After the death of his father, Sasae Hatsushima and his step-family are summoned to another world to defeat an undead army.
+In comparison to his stepmom and his two stepsisters, Sasae is perceived as ordinary, but he devises plans in order for his new family to survive this world.

 Media

 Manga

 Written by Mikoto Yamaguchi and illustrated by D.P, Game of Familia began serialization in Fujimi Shobo's Monthly Dragon Age magazine on May 9, 2018.
-Its chapters have been collected into fifteen tankōbon volumes as of August 2025.
+The series entered its final arc in October 2025.
+Its chapters have been collected into seventeen tankōbon volumes as of August 2026.
 The series is licensed in English by Yen Press.